-In connection with the change of control of our company that resulted from Nistec Ltd.'s acquisition of a controlling stake in our company, Israeli law required us to obtain a new business permit in order to continue operating our business.
+Israeli law required us to obtain a business permit in order to continue operating our business.
+Obtaining such business permit is a long and expensive process.
 We received a new permit in 2018 for the period ending December 31, 2099.
-We are currently in the process of contacting the municipality in which our plant is located to review the necessity of amending the new business permit as a result of the transfer of shares from Nistec Ltd. to Nistec Golan.
-The permit contains certain conditions, including conditions imposed by the Israeli Ministry for Environmental Protection, and a building permit, which includes additional conditions, which we are required to comply with as a condition for its renewal.
-Compliance with these conditions may be costly.
-If we are unable to comply with such requirements, certain sanctions may be imposed, including significant fines and possibly an order shutting down the factory.
+However, as a result of a new regulation, we expect to receive a notice that the term of the new permit will be for only 10 years.
+The permit contains certain conditions, including conditions imposed by the Israeli Ministry for Environmental Protection, and a building permit, which includes additional conditions, which we are required to comply with.
+According to applicable regulation, the authorities may impose new conditions to our existing permit.
+Compliance with the present and future conditions, if any, may be costly.
+If we are unable to comply with such requirements, certain sanctions may be imposed, including significant fines, criminal proceedings and in an unlikely event an order shutting down our factory.